-Figure 2-81 LTE TDD Uplink Modulation Accuracy Edit User Mapping - Auto Detect On
+Figure 2-63 LTE TDD & LTE-A TDD Uplink Modulation Accuracy Edit User Mapping - Auto Detect On

-Now you can see all the measurement result in "Select views and measurement result."
+Now you can see all the measurement result in "Select views and measurement results."

-Step Action Notes Press Meas Setup, Chan Profile Setup, More, Edit User Mapping.
-11 Set up User Mapping table - RB Auto Detect b.
+Step Action Notes 11 Set up User Mapping Press Meas Setup, Chan Profile Setup, Edit User Mapping. table - RB Auto Detect b.
 Deselect the RB Auto-Detect to turn RB auto detect off.
 Off. c.
 Click Add to add a user, User01 is shown. d.
 Press Add to add the second user, User02 is shown. e.
-Click User01, User01 will be highlighted with blue, check Present in Signal for PUSCH then click PUSCH tab on the left, this will active the Per-slot Parameters, setup the Sync Slot to Auto Sync or set it to be 4.
-The field "No slots defined" turns to blue, click Add besides "No subframes defined" directly or you can click "No subframes defined" and press Add menu key on the right of the screen to add the slot for User01.
+Click User01, User01 will be highlighted with blue, check Present in Signal for PUSCH, this will activate the Per-slot Parameters, set up the Sync Slot to Auto Sync or set it to be 4.
+The field "No slots defined" turns to blue, click Add besides "No subframes defined" directly or you can click "No subframes defined" and press the Add menu key on the right of the screen to add the slot for User01.
 In this case, slot 4 is added.
 Enter PRB Start, PRB End.
-In this example, PRB Start = 3, PRB End = 20.
-Enter the value for Mod Type, Power, DMRS Power and Mirroring, The default value is used for these parameters.
-Repeat the step to add more slots.
+In this example, PRB Start = 5, PRB End = 44.
+Enter the value for Mod Type, Power, DMRS Power and Mirroring.
+The default values are used for these parameters.
+Repeat the steps to add more slots.
 Be sure that Auto-calculate is checked.
-The User Mapping window for User01 is shown in Figure 2-82 on page 119. f.
-Click User02, User02 will be highlighted with blue, check Present in Signal for PUCCH, this will active the Per-slot Parameters, setup the Sync Slot to Auto Sync or set it to be 4.
+The User Mapping window for User01 is shown in Figure 2-64.
+Check Include for PUSCH to include User01 in the measurement analysis. f.
+Click User02, User02 will be highlighted with blue, check Present in Signal for PUCCH, this will activate the Per-slot Parameters, set up the Sync Slot to Auto Sync or set it to be 4.
 The field "No subframes defined" turns to blue.
-Click PUCCH tab on the left, then click Add besides "No subframes defined" directly or you can click "No subframes defined" and press Add menu key on the right of the screen to add the slot for UserO2.
+Click the PUCCH tab on the left, then click Add besides "No subframes defined" directly or you can click "No subframes defined" and press the Add menu key on the right of the screen to add the slot for User02.
 In this case, slot 4 and slot 5 are added.
 Enter Format, Power and DMRS Power.
-The default value is used for these parameters.
-Repeat the step to add more slots.
+The default values are used for these parameters.
+Repeat the steps to add more slots.
 Be sure that Auto-calculate is checked.
-The User Mapping window for User02 is shown in Figure 2-86 on page 121. g.
-Click OK.
+The User Mapping window for User02 is shown in Figure 2-65.
+Since only PUCCH is included in User02, to measure it, the Sync Type (under Meas Setup, Sync/Format Setup) needs to be changed to PUCCH DM-RS.
+The default setting is PUSCH DM-RS.
+Or you may have a sync error message.

-You can not Include in Analysis of PUCCH for User02.
-Because PUSSH for User01 is Include in Analysis.
+You cannot include both the PUCCH for User02 and the PUSSH for User01 in Analysis.
 When RB Auto-Detect is Off, only one user can be included in the analysis at the same time.